VishalM21/Nexuschat/README.md

 # Chatting-Web-App
-This is a chatting web app you can chat with your friends here
+This is a Responsive chatting web app you can chat with your friends here

 # TO RUN
 in the project directory run this command